 Copyright: Bonnie J. Tulloch and Heidi Haering, 2020.
 This work is licensed under a Creative Commons Attribution 4.0 International License.

-Welcome to the official launch of the 2020 Domestic Art Project!
+Welcome to the 2020 Domestic Art Project!

 For those of you who did not get a chance to read about or participate in the Domestic Art Challenge leading up to this project, here is a bit of background information.